-Additional project specifications and information may be provided at the bid tour.
+Additional project specifications and information may be provided at the bid tour and/or through formal addenda to the bid documents.
 Bidders are expected to thoroughly examine and understand the contents of each of these documents, which contain pertinent and specific information regarding all aspects of project construction and administration.
-The Bid Evaluation Form (Exhibit C) will be used by RCD staff to objectively score all bids for presentation to the Board of Directors.